scalalandio/chimney/docs/source/transformers/default-values.rst

 .. warning::

-  Before 0.7.0 default values was enabled by default.
-Due to feedback it was changed to disabled by default for safety.
+  Prior to version 0.7.0 fallback to default values was automatically enabled and required explicit disabling.

 Field's default value can be enabled as a target value when constructing target object.
 The support for them has to be explicitly enabled to avoid